 - File for a dependency override.
 If successful, we will calculate your eligibility based on your income alone.

 However, the Financial Aid Office has the authority, through Section 480(d)(7) of the Higher Education Act, to change a student's status from dependent to independent in cases involving unusual circumstances.
 We call this process a “dependency override.”
+See frequently asked questions, or contact our office for assistance.

 Circumstances that merit a dependency override